drexed/active_object/README.md

 ```

 ####Overlaps:####
-`overlaps?` determines if two ranges overlap each other. `Rails Safe`
+`overlaps?` determines if two ranges overlap each other.

 ```ruby
 (1..5).overlaps?(4..6) # => true